Joyce Irby

-Joyce "Fenderella" Irby (born July 27, 1956, Orlando, FL - according to her 2022 memoir, "I'd Still Say Yes") is an American singer, songwriter, bass guitarist and producer.
+Joyce "Fenderella" Irby (born Joyce Darlene Irby; July 27, 1956 in Orlando, Florida) is an American singer, songwriter, bass guitarist and producer.
 She was the co-lead vocalist of the all-female band Klymaxx.

-Irby has also worked with artists such as Lloyd, Troop, Sammie, The SOS Band and Shalamar.
+Irby has also worked with artists such as Lloyd, Troop, Sammie, the SOS Band and Shalamar.

 Career

 In her teenage years, she used to stand outside concert arenas in the South with her bass around her neck, playing on loading ramps.
 There she was first noticed by George Clinton.
 He used to make her sit with him after concerts, encouraging her by listening to her play.

 George Clinton/P-Funk Collective

 She originally signed on with George Clinton's P-Funk Collective as "Fenderella".
 While she never featured on any Funkadelic/George Clinton albums, she considers him her lifetime friend and mentor.

 Klymaxx

 Dick Griffey, president of Solar Records, saw Irby perform on a loading ramp and asked Leon Sylvers, the producer, if he could contact her.
 They were in search of a female bass player for their new group Klymaxx.

 Jimmy Jam heard her singing while he was playing piano in the studio with the girls which led her to the opportunity to lead Klymaxx songs.
-She was the lead singer on 3 of Klymaxx’s 4 biggest records, including their biggest hit “I Miss You.”
-She also penned and recorded the group’s first hit, “The Men All Pause."
+She was the lead singer on 3 of Klymaxx's 4 biggest records, including their biggest hit "I Miss You".
+She also penned and recorded the group's first hit, "The Men All Pause".